-The arrest of squatters, and young homeless, is understated by the section 144 arrest data, as Alternative Offences are commonly used to charge people opening, or living in, a squat.
+The arrest of squatters, and young homeless, is understated by the section 144 arrest data, as Alternative Offences are commonly used to arrest people opening, or living in, a squat.
 Many of the police forces which responded stated zero (0) arrests under s144 LASPOA, but noted a number of crime incidents which might have involved squatting.
-Of the non-London police forces who searched their databases for "squatting"/ "squatters"/ "squat" retrieved 125 Crime Related Incidents (CRI) with these termsii.
+The fourteen non-London police forces who searched their databases for "squatting"/ "squatters"/ "squat" retrieved 125 Crime Related Incidents (CRI) with one or more of these termsii.